imahdio/HTML-Essential-Training/02-Formatting Text/README.md

 toss-to throw something carelessly

 prominence- the state of being important, famous, or noticeable

+markup language-consists of easily understood keywords, names, or tags that help format the overall view of a page like html and markdown languages

 fine print- text in a formal agreement that is printed smaller than the rest of the text, sometimes in the hope that it will not be noticed